conjure-cp/EssenceCatalog-runs/problems/csplib-prob021-Crossfigures/descriptive.md

  - Fastest option is ('01_compact.eprime', 'chuffed'), total runtime 43.68
  - Slowest option is ('01_compact.eprime', 'cplex'), total runtime 46.16
+ - Slowest option took 1.06 times as long as SBS
  - VBS total runtime 42.47
  - VBS as a percentage of SBS is 97.23%